Dil Chahta Hai (soundtrack): Development

 The album has a universal sound, unlike other Bollywood soundtracks of the time.
 The trio had various influences, including Irish and ethno.
 Shankar–Ehsaan–Loy along with Farhan Akhtar, Javed Akhtar and Ritesh Sidhwani went to Khandala to finalize the songs, which took a mere three and a half days.
 When they came back, they booked a studio and completed the recording in three weeks.
 They also used the Australian instrument Didgeridoo, a wind instrument developed by Indigenous Australians of northern Australia at least 1,500 years ago for the song "Jaane Kyon".
 They've also used various other traditional instruments like Dholak, Kanjira, Tabla and Flute.

 Track list

-All the 3 lead actors, Aamir Khan, Saif Ali Khan, and Akshaye Khanna had different playback singing voices of their own.
-Udit Narayan and Shankar Mahadevan playbacked for Aamir Khan, Shaan playbacked for Saif Ali Khan, KK and Srinivas playbacked for Akshaye Khanna, Alka Yagnik sang for Preity Zinta, and Kavita Krishnamurthy sang for Sonali Kulkarni.
+All the 3 lead actors and actresses, Aamir Khan, Saif Ali Khan, and Akshaye Khanna had different playback singing voices of their own.
+Udit Narayan, Sonu Nigam, and Shankar Mahadevan playbacked for Aamir Khan, Shaan playbacked for Saif Ali Khan, KK and Srinivas playbacked for Akshaye Khanna, Alka Yagnik sang for Preity Zinta, and Kavita Krishnamurthy sang for Sonali Kulkarni.